- 11 Dec 2024

 - The site is published and assigned a publishId; the certificate is associated with the site and published.

-Optionally, use the data sources to check the status of the publish operation or to retrieve any of the certificate, site, revision, or publish IDs, and to retrieve the siteDnsCnameDelegationTarget value you'll use to route the website traffic to the CDN site.
+Optionally, use the data sources to check the status of the publish operation or to retrieve any of the certificate, certificate template, site, revision, or publish IDs, and to retrieve the siteDnsCnameDelegationTarget value you'll use to route the website traffic to the CDN site.

 Example Configuration